katanachan/BKIDynamicSemanticMapping/README.md

 ### Data

-Gazebo Simulator: I store the data collected from a Gazebo simulation environment in the form of a custom point cloud structure with 7 fields: X, Y, Z, VX, VY, VZ & L, where the first three are positional information with respect to the robot frame, the next three fields are the egomotion-compensated scene flow fand the last field is the semantic label.
+**Gazebo Simulator**: I store the data collected from a Gazebo simulation environment in the form of a custom point cloud structure with 7 fields: X, Y, Z, VX, VY, VZ & L, where the first three are positional information with respect to the robot frame, the next three fields are the egomotion-compensated scene flow fand the last field is the semantic label.
 Data is collected with a block laser scanner and filtered with passthrough filters to remove NaNs.
 Please download data from this link(TODO) to get pointclouds in **".pcd"** format.

-SemanticKITTI dataset: The SemanticKITTI dataset can be downloaded from https://semantickitti.org.
+**SemanticKITTI dataset**: The SemanticKITTI dataset can be downloaded from https://semantickitti.org.
 The data is provided in the correct format and can be downloaded from this link(TODO).
 Additionally, in the **predictions** folder, you can also find the corresponding scene flow information for each scan in **".bin"** format.

-You can drop all this data into the **data** folder.
+You can drop all this data into the **data/** folder.

 ### Compiling the package